 Lillard shimmied to his right and launched a 37-foot game-winner.
 Bang.

 Game.
 Series.
 Rip City.

 Damian Lillard's Game Winner

-They don’t call him Logo Lillard without reason.
+They don't call him Logo Lillard without reason.
 His missiles from the parking lot are a vital part of his repertoire.
-It’s a necessity to pick him up as soon as he breaks half court.
-Once he crosses that line, it’s Dame Time.
+It's a necessity to pick him up as soon as he breaks half court.
+Once he crosses that line, it's Dame Time.
 Something you only have to worry about with him and Wardell Stephen Curry in the hoops world.

 The buzzer-beater and 50-point postseason performance not only sent the Blazers to the Western Conference Semifinals against the Denver Nuggets, but it also dismantled a franchise.
 That iteration of the Thunder had run its course.
 Paul George finagled his way to the Los Angeles Clippers.
 Russell Westbrook was dealt to the Houston Rockets.
 "Thunder" by Imagine Dragons wasn't hitting as hard as it used to.
 Lillard's shot echoed Michael Jordan's playoff series-winners that altered the trajectory of the Cleveland Cavaliers.